gimm-institute/november-2023-workshop/climate/Climate_presentations/Climate_intro.md

 * We should focus on short-term scenarios
 	* Less uncertainty
 	* More relevant
-	* Less demanding, comprehensible without our current skillsets and toolkits
+	* Less demanding, comprehensible with our current skillsets and toolkits
 	* Hard enough task as it is...
 * We should mostly focus on transition risks
 	* Not in the data at all